Developing the First SLE Risk Prediction Model Based on Known Factors

 Although several genetic and environmental risk factors for SLE have been established, there are no accurate risk prediction models.
 It’s a topic that has bewildered rheumatologist Karen Costenbader, MD, MPH, director of the Lupus Program at Brigham and Women’s Hospital, since medical school.

-Dr. Costenbader is corresponding author of a paper published in Seminars in Arthritis and Rheumatism that presents the first SLE risk prediction model to incorporate known genetic, environmental, and lifestyle risk factors, as well as family history.
+Dr. Costenbader is the senior author of a paper published in Seminars in Arthritis and Rheumatism that presents the first SLE risk prediction model to incorporate known genetic, environmental, and lifestyle risk factors, as well as family history.
 Clinicians one day may be able to use the model to classify future SLE risk in at-risk patients and accelerate interventions.

 Genetics Are Only Part of the Story

-Utilizing data from the first two Nurses’ Health Study (NHS) cohorts and the Black Women’s Health Study, Dr. Costenbader and her team uncovered a wide range of factors related to increased SLE risk among women, including:
+Utilizing data from the first two Nurses’ Health Study (NHS) cohorts and the Black Women’s Health Study, Dr. Costenbader and her team have uncovered a wide range of factors related to increased SLE risk among women, including:

 • Reproductive and hormonal factors, such as early-age menarche, use of oral contraceptives, and postmenopausal hormones